NYCAviation: Airline news

 Coverage includes news pertaining to the airline industry, event coverage, and a look back at aviation's past, often with a humorous twist.
 A news calendar on the site also informs people of coming and past dates of changes in airline routes or aircraft types and upcoming events.

 The site has broken a number of stories that would later be picked up by major news organizations and grow into international headlines, including the news of the treasured Concorde aircraft's damage in Brooklyn, and the unlikely closure of a runway at JFK International Airport due to an invasion of diamondback terrapin turtles.

 Community

 Forums

 NYCAviation's message boards allow its members to share plane spotting tips and photographs, discuss aviation industry news and events, and broader topics such as politics and humor.

 Members

-Through their extensive internet interactions, NYCAviation members have created a vibrant offline community as well.
+Through their extensive internet interactions, NYCAviation members have created an offline community as well.
 It is common for members to arrange plane spotting outings, special aircraft arrival gatherings and seasonal events.
 The recent addition of active Twitter and Facebook presences has also helped the community grow.